arangodb/docs/3.9/aql/functions-arangosearch.md

 ---
 layout: default
-description: ArangoSearch is integrated into AQL and used mainly through the use of special functions.
+description: ArangoSearch offers various AQL functions for search queries to control the search context, for filtering and scoring
 title: ArangoSearch related AQL Functions
 redirect_from:
   - ../views-arango-search-scorers.html # 3.4 -> 3.5